-In 2011, the North Carolina General Assembly enacted G.S.
-14-51.2, 14.51.3, and 14-51.4 to address several of the circumstances in which a person may use defensive force.
-These latest statutory changes restated the law in some respects and broadened it in others.
+In 2011, the North Carolina General Assembly enacted

+N.C.G.S.
+14-51.2, 14-51.3, and 14-51.4 to address several of the circumstances in which a person may use defensive force.
+These statutory changes restated the law in some respects and broadened it in others.
 North Carolina already had an existing "intruder law" governing use of deadly force in a home, but this statute, generally, did not apply to instances where an armed security guard might have to use deadly force.
-The law was effective for offenses occurring on or after December 1, 2011.

-For example, the 2011 changes to the defensive-force statutes recognize the right to use deadly force against a forcible, unlawful intrusion into a motor vehicle.
-If faced with such a threat, a person often would have the right to use deadly force under existing doctrines as well - namely, the right to defend oneself and any other vehicle occupants and to prevent the commission of a dangerous felony.
-A person would have the right to raise these defenses and have the jury instructed on them, in addition to the new defense of motor vehicle rights, in light of the general principle that a person may rely on multiple defenses that arise from the evidence and the statement in G.S.
-14-51.2(g) that the statute "is not intended to repeal or limit any other defense that may exist under the common law '
+For example, the 2011 changes to the defensive-force statutes recognized the right to use deadly force against a forcible, unlawful intrusion into a motor vehicle.
+If faced with such a threat, a person often would have had the right to use deadly force under existing doctrines as well - namely, the right to defend oneself and any other vehicle occupants and also to prevent the commission of a dangerous felony.
+A person would have had the right to raise these defenses and have the jury instructed on them, in addition to the new defense of motor vehicle rights, in light of the general principle that a person may rely on multiple defenses that arise from the evidence and the statement in N.C.G.S. § 14-51.2(g) that the statute "is not intended to repeal or limit any other defense that may exist under the common law."

-As another example, the courts now must incorporate the statutory presumption of lawfulness, applicable to the use of deadly force against a forcible intrusion into a home, motor vehicle, or workplace.
-The 2011 modifications of the law allow a person to use deadly force against a forcible intrusion into a home, motor vehicle, or workplace.
-The law has always allowed a person to use deadly force against such intrusions, but the courts will have to consider the new presumption in evaluating whether the State has offered sufficient evidence to withstand a motion to dismiss by the defendant and, in cases that go to the jury, will have to give appropriate instructions explaining the presumption.
+As another example, following the 2011 changes the courts now have to incorporate the statutory presumption of lawfulness, applicable to the use of deadly force against a forcible intrusion into a home, motor vehicle, or workplace.
+The 2011 modifications of the law allowed a person to use deadly force against a forcible intrusion into a home, motor vehicle, or workplace.
+The law had always allowed a person to use deadly force against such intrusions, but the courts were then required to consider the new presumption in evaluating whether the State has offered sufficient evidence to withstand a motion to dismiss by the defendant and, in cases that go to the jury, have to give appropriate instructions explaining the presumption.

-G.S.
-14.51.2 modifies defense of habitation (called "defense of home" in the statute), explicitly recognizes a comparable defense for the workplace, and adopts a new defense involving motor vehicles.
+N.C.G.S. § 14-51.2 modifies defense of habitation (called "defense of home" in the statute), and explicitly recognizes a comparable defense for the workplace, and adopted a new defense involving motor vehicles.
 All involve defending against forcible intrusions into those areas under the circumstances described in the statute.
 Most important, the statute creates a presumption of lawfulness in the sense that if a lawful occupant of a home, motor vehicle, or workplace uses deadly force against an intruder and meets the other conditions in the statute, the occupant is presumed to have held a reasonable fear of imminent death or serious bodily harm to himself, herself, or a third person.
-The statute states that the new presumption is rebuttable and does not apply in five detailed instances, as when "the person against whom the defensive force is used has the right to be in or is a lawful resident of the home, motor vehicle, or workplace, such as an owner or lessee, and there is not an injunction for protection from domestic violence or a written pretrial supervision order of no contact against that person."
+The statute states that the presumption is rebuttable and does not apply in five detailed instances, as when "the person against whom the defensive force is used has the right to be in or is a lawful resident of the home, motor vehicle, or workplace, such as an owner or lessee, and there is not an injunction for protection from domestic violence or a written pretrial supervision order of no contact against that person."